githubuser20152014/link-saver/README.md

 - 🔍 Real-time search across titles and URLs
 - 📤 Export saved links as JSON
 - 📥 Import links from backup file
+- 🏷️ Add and edit tags for better organization
+- 🔍 Search by tag using #hashtag syntax
+- 🎯 Click tags to quickly filter by tag

 Coming Soon: